-Many people judge athletic accomplishements by counting wins and losses, but some coaches will tell you that their legacy is much more personal.
-Everyday millions of lives are devastaed by violence in the home.
+Many people judge athletic accomplishments by counting wins and losses, but some coaches will tell you that their legacy is much more personal.
+Every day millions of lives are devastated by violence in the home.
 Some are particularly vulnerable with 1 in 3 women reporting physical or sexual abuse by a husband or boyfriend at some point in their lives.

 CBIM is a program that helps build healthy relationships and prevent violence-stoping it before it even starts.

 Winning games is important to every coach; however, it’s not the only goal.
 Athletic coaches can play an influential role in the lives of young men, often serving as life-long mentors to the boys they coach.
 Because of this unique relationship, coaches are poised to positively influence how young men think and behave on and off the field.
 Whether it’s in talks with the team, practice sessions, game days, or simply casual conversation, coaches have numerous opportunities to teach early and often that violence has no place in relationships.

 By and large, athletes are often popular and influential leaders among their peers.
 The qualities of a successful athlete such as discipline, cooperation, and integrity, are also the building blocks to becoming a respectful individual and a role model for others.

 About the program